christianlauex/pin-shortcut-windows-11/README.md

 ### 1. Open File Explorer
 ### 2. Create new shortcut

-1. Right click empty space and select `New` followed by `Shortcut`.
+1. Right click on empty space and select `New` followed by `Shortcut`.

 ![create](assets/create.png)